The Funeral Expenses Payment is a government grant towards the cost of a funeral from the DWP.

 To be eligible you must be responsible for the funeral costs and in receipt of qualifying benefits.

-The average funeral payment covers about 41% of the average cost of a simple funeral.
+The average funeral payment covers less than half of the average cost of a simple funeral.

 The Funeral Expenses Payment covers England, Wales and Northern Ireland.
 Learn about applying for the Funeral Support Payment in Scotland on our factsheet.